 Hailed as the ‘Wetsuit of the Year’ in 2019, Xcel’s Infiniti Limited helps save the planet as you surf the waves.

-Xcel is a Hawaiian-based company that’s also taking initiatives for greener and more environmental-conscious wetsuit production.
+Xcel is a Hawaiian-based company that’s also taking initiatives for greener and more environmentally-conscious wetsuit production.
 When it comes to manufacturing processes, this company utilizes hydroelectricity to repurpose waste heat for aqua farming.
 Aside from that, their Hawaii headquarters is powered by a 34-kilowatt solar panel system that is estimated to reduce 885 tons of carbon dioxide emissions throughout its lifetime.

 Xcel’s innovative technologies for cleaner operations allow them to recycle polyester fibers and neoprene to turn them into products aside from wetsuits, hence minimizing toxic waste that ends up in landfills.
 By using Dope Dyed Yarns, Xcel is also able to save up to 104 liters of water for this wetsuit.